A Personality Test for Animal Lovers

 These personality traits closely describe how we view dogs and cats themselves.
 Moreover, there’s a possibility that we tend to gravitate towards the animal that closely represents our own interests and personality traits.
 In other words, your personality doesn’t become more cat-like because you like cats.
 Rather, you gravitate towards cats because you see a bit of yourself in them.
 This would make a lot of sense!

-Personality Tests are All in Good Fun
+This Animal Lover Personality Test is All in Good Fun

 Did anything ring true?
 Of course, everything in this article is based on general statistics and tendencies, so it’s not a definitive trait for every cat or dog person on earth.
 A personality test is all in good fun, so take it with a grain of salt.
 So, the next time you meet someone new, ask them about their animal preferences.
 It could reveal some hints about their personality!